DanielMartensson/STM32-Libraries/VL6180X/ReadMe.md

 This is VL6180X distance + ALS sensor.
 VL6180 works too for this library because it's the same sensor, without the ALS sensor.
 This code uses the same code from Adafruit, because I just rewrote Arduino C++ code to STM32 C code.

 This sensor have a very high accuracy for the price. about 1-2mm accuracy between 10-100mm.
+Have a look at the distribution folder for calculation how good VL6180X is.

 Program example:
 ```